Facebook PixelJustFoodForDogs vs. Rachael Ray Nutrish: What’s the Better Choice for Your Dog? | My Subscription Addiction

-I’m big on a whole-food lifestyle, so it only made sense to extend that to my dog, Luna—a small Standard Poodle with a sensitive stomach and a serious side-eye for kibble.
-Like many poodles, she struggles with GI issues, and I’ve learned her picky eating is usually tied to how the food makes her feel.
-She’ll eat something for a few days, then refuse it altogether.
+I’m big on a whole-food lifestyle, so it only made sense to extend that to my dog, Duke—a small Standard Poodle with a sensitive stomach and a serious side-eye for kibble.
+Like many poodles, he struggles with GI issues, and I’ve learned his picky eating is usually tied to how the food makes him feel.
+He’ll eat something for a few days, then refuse it altogether.

 I’ve tried everything: boutique kibble brands, vet-recommended formulas, even DIY recipes.
 So when I spotted Rachael Ray Nutrish’s “fresh” line at the store, I figured it was worth a shot.
 A week later, I discovered JustFoodForDogs (JFFD) and ordered a trial of their Just Fresh line.